paragoner1/crisis-companion/HACKATHON_SUBMISSION.md

 **Solana SOS (Crisis Companion)** is a voice-activated emergency response app for Solana Mobile that detects emergency phrases (like "Drowning help!") and immediately provides life-saving instructions with automatic volume control, multi-device coordination, and Solana blockchain integration.

-Last summer, my 4-year-old son forgot his lifejacket and almost drowned.
+Last summer, my 4-year-old son forgot his lifejacket was not on and almost drowned.
 I found him underwater and performed CPR without knowing what I was doing.
 That moment made me realize we need a tool that guides people through emergencies when they're in shock.

 ### **Key Innovation**
 - **Voice AI**: Offline speech recognition for emergency detection